Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Tensor-network formulation for the TSP Tensor-network formulation for the TSP

-which associates to each state an amplitude proportional to its cost with a damping factor $\tau$ for scaling, so that the more expensive it is, the less amplitude it has.
-Thus, the state after applying this layer would be
+$\delta_{\vec{a},\vec{b}}$ being the Kronecker delta, whose value is $1$ if $\vec{a}$ and $\vec{b}$ are the same and $0$ otherwise.
+This operator associates with each combination an amplitude proportional to its cost with a damping factor $\tau$ for scaling, so that higher-cost configurations receive smaller amplitudes.
+Thus, the tensor after applying this layer is

-After that, we have to add the constraints with the inclusion of new MPO projection layers `$F$'.
-Since the constraint is non-repetition, we can see the $R$ operator represented by the set of tensor layers `$F$' as a Levi-Civita squared symbol, so that it is 0 if any index is repeated and 1 if they are all different:
+After that, constraints are imposed with the inclusion of new MPO filter layers `$F$'.
+Since the constraint is non-repetition, the $R$ operator represented by the set of tensor layers `$F$' can be seen as a squared Levi-Civita symbol, so that it is $0$ if any index is repeated and $1$ if they are all different

 After applying this layer, we only have the combinations that satisfy the constraints, each with its corresponding amplitude.
 The state is